 Matt Jones is a graduate of the University of Alabama's MFA Program in Creative Writing.
 He is an environmentalist and a writer of both fiction and nonfiction.
 He received his BA from St. Edward's University and is originally from Houston, TX.
 He teaches English, composition, and rhetoric at the college-level, and served as a co-instructor of the Mercantile Library's "Fundamentals of Fiction Workshop" in fall 2018.

 Matt was recently awarded an Ohio Arts Council Individual Excellence Award for 2018, and has been the recipient of scholarships to the River Teeth Nonfiction Conference and the Wesleyan Writers Conference.
 In the summer of 2018, he served as a writer-in-residence at Willowtail Springs and the Leopold Writing Program.
 He will also serve as writer-in-residence at the Sitka Center for Art and Ecology.
 This August, he will be an artist-in-residence for the Collaborative Retreat at Shotpouch Creek.

-He is currently at work on an essay collection and a collaborative novel set in Whites City, New Mexico.
+He is currently at work on an environmental essay collection and a collaborative novel set in Whites City, New Mexico.